iBisCuitZ/movie-app/README.md

 # How to

-1.cd to movie-app
+1. cd to movie-app

-2.npm install
+2. npm install

-3.npm start
+3. npm start

 4. navigate to https://localhost:3000